-our 75th report on the consequences of the mania since we first published
+is our 85th report on the consequences of the stock market mania

-stock market newsletter has only two rationales for its existence; powerful
+subscription stock market newsletter has only two rationales for its existence;

 check out the testimonials on our Kudos